bucketteOfIvy/4chan-cca/readme.md

 * `Classifier.ipynb` is the script where my actual data classification occurs.

 * `4chan_scrape.py` is a webscraper that is called every 30 minutes from a laptop in my house.
 It is specifically called when Windows Task Scheduler executes `lgbt.bat`, and refers to `constants.txt` to see where it ought output to.
-Additionally, it logs it's activity in `logs.txt`.
+Additionally, it logs it's activity in `logs.txt`. <b>With regards to grading, please disregard any commits to these files after the submission deadline</b>.

 * `SummaryAnalysis.ipnyb`, `WordCounting.ipynb`, and `TopicAnalysis.ipynb` are my analysis notebooks.